Umeboshi plums are sundried and salted Japanese plums. It’s a centuries-old traditional food known for its many health benefits and sour taste.

-The catechin in umeboshi has antibacterial and antisepsis effects, which help inhibit bacteria that cause food poisoning.
+The catechin has antibacterial and antisepsis effects, which help inhibit bacteria that cause food poisoning.
 You may notice that traditional bento boxes have an umeboshi in the middle of the rice.
 This is to prevent the rice from spoiling.

 Helps with fatigue recovery

 Ume plums are rich in citric acid, which helps boost energy and aids the body in recovery by helping break down and flush out lactic acid, one of the causes of physical fatigue.

 Protects the liver

 The acid helps improve liver function, especially the damage caused by alcohol and fatigue.
 The liver is a vital organ that detoxifies the blood, maintains healthy blood sugar levels, regulates blood clotting, and metabolizes fat, so it’s critical to keep it functioning.

 However, it is high in salt, so consume one or two a day.